rvnash/richkbd/doc/buildguide.md

 ### 1. Soldering the LEDS, Diodes, and Resistors

 I listed this as one step, because I use a reflow oven to solder them all at once.
-These parts are large enough, however to solder them by hand.
+These parts are large enough, however, to solder them by hand.
 Just use a narrow tipped soldering iron.

 #### A. LEDS

 I'm told that the Neopixel LEDS are liable to be damaged by excessive heat.
 So turn down your iron, and pause between pads to let the heat disipate.
 Also, these may just barely fit in the holes, so you may need to push them in a bit.
 Finally, place them with the LED side facing away from the component side.
 This is the "up" direction when the keyboard is complete.
 And orient the leads so that the one with the clipped corner is the GND lead.
 There are 42 LEDS

-Todo: Picture of board w/ numbers on the LEDs
+Todo: Picture of LED w/ ground marked

 Because the LEDs all communicate serially, if there is a failure of one, it will take out all of the rest of them in the chain.
 See the picture for the order in which the LEDs are connected, 1 through 42.

-Todo: Picture of LED w/ ground marked
+Todo: Picture of board w/ numbers on the LEDs

 If you have a failure, find the first LED that is not working.
 The problem is most likely in that LED, or the one just preceding it in the chain.
 Check carefully your soldering.
 You can check the continuity, for example, between DOUT of one LED and DIN of the next.
 Or you can check the VDD or GND connections.
 If you can't find the problem, then replace the suspicious LEDs.

 #### B. Diodes

 There are 43 diodes, one for each switch, and one additional to step down the power to the first LED so that it remains in spec even though the signal from the RP2040 is 3.3V.
-You don't need to know this, just solder the diodes in the orientation shown, with the two lines on the diode facing the same way as the diode symbol points.
+You don't need to know this, just solder the diodes in the orientation shown, with the two faint lines on the diode facing the same way as the diode symbol points.

 Todo: Picture of a single diode